-- 125. Estimating the effect of a time-varying exposure the bereavement data - 181.
-Estimating SMRs - 130.
-Understanding splines - 131.
+- 125. Estimating the effect of a time-varying exposure the bereavement data - 131.
 Model cause-specific survival using flexible parametric models - 132.
 Flexible parametric models with time-dependent effects - 140.
 Probability of death in a competing risks framework

 Appendix 1 Day 4: An introduction to likelihood inference and the Cox likelihood